 Set up times change depending both on the hardware devices needed for the Omnitracs service and on the make and model of fleet vehicles, but none should take longer than 30 minutes per vehicle.

-Omnitracs’ support team is available at different phone numbers, depending on whether you need help with their enterprise services, Omnitracs XRS, or other services.
-You can find a full list of their phone and email support accounts over here.
+Omnitracs customer service is available through several different phone numbers, depending on whether you need help with their enterprise services, Omnitracs XRS, or other services.

 Support & Training